-Since that time, several more homes, a church and school have been moved to the village as well as pieces of vintage equipment.
+Since that time, several more homes, a church, a schoolhouse and a store have been moved to the village as well as pieces of vintage equipment.
 As this is an ongoing project, more structures and historical pieces will be added in the future.

 Without the dedication and perseverance of the Fort Rock Historical Society's members there would be very little evidence of the life and times of this chapter in Oregon history.

 Our Homestead Village Museum offers self-guided tours.
 Step back in time and visit!
 It's a great opportunity for all ages!

 Our site is also suitable for film and photo enthusiasts.
 Send us an email for more information. email@example.com

 Rich Cohen, "Pirate City" from The Paris Review.
 Reprinted by permission in "The Best American Travel Writing, 2013."
 Elizabeth Gilbert editor; Jason Wilson series editor.